What is the likelihood of my German work visa application being approved?

 1. Temporary Work (Zeitarbeit):

-While it is possible to obtain a German work visa with a limited work contract, it is generally not feasible for what is referred to as "Zeitarbeit" in German.
-This typically occurs when you are employed by a company that subcontracts you to another company for a specific period.
+It is possible to obtain a German work visa with a limited work contract; however, this is generally not viable for positions classified as "Zeitarbeit" in German.
+Zeitarbeit typically refers to employment where a company hires you to be subcontracted to another company for a specific duration.
+An exception to this rule applies to Blue Card applicants, as individuals holding this visa type have successfully been approved even under such circumstances.

 2. Low Salary: